ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 :::Exercise
 In experiment 2 you will use your apparatus from experiment 1 to explore simple harmonic motion.
 You will use a PhyPhox enabled device to measure the period of the simple harmonic motion of your rubber band.

-1. Download and open the PhyPhox app on your mobile device.
+For this part of the lab you will want ensure that you are working in a linear regime.
+This means that you may need to adjust the mass that you will be hanging so that you are in a linear regime. i.e. If you answered 0.200 kg - 0.350 kg for Question 4, you will want to adjust you're hanging mass to be in that region.

-2. Open the "Acceleration (without g)" module on PhyPhox.
+1. Open the "Acceleration (without g)" module on PhyPhox.
 If you only have "Acceleration with g" that is fine too.
 3. Place your phone in the bag attached to your elastic.
 Note which accelerometer will be collecting vertical motion with your phone in this position.
+4. If your phone does not already land in a linear regime, add masses (potentially in another bag as seen in Figure 10 below), until the total mass is in the lower end of a linear regime.

 :::Question
 In what axis will your data be collected?